Normans, Monks and a Long Lost Hospital (1066-1605)

 The main Ashton Court property (previously the Manor of Ashton) is mentioned in the 1086 Domesday Book, and the site contains the remains of a Roman villa.
 From the time of the Norman Conquest onwards there are records of who owned the estate but tracing the owners of the patch of land we are concerned with is a little more complicated.

-It is not obvious exactly when this land was cleared for pasture.
-It may well be a legacy of the Burwalls Camp itself.
+It is not obvious exactly when this land was cleared for pasture but it is most likely to be a legacy of the Burwalls (Dobunni, Iron Age) Camp itself.
 In any case, it is likely to have been cleared land rather than woodland for a long time before the Victorian properties were built here.

 The very use of the name “Leigh”, meaning an open field or pasture in Old English suggests it was being used for agricultural purposes from at least as long as that name has been used.
 When the Abbots came to own this patch of land, this “Leigh” would also have been Abbot’s Leigh.

 The most thorough assessment of the many different owners of this land was produced in 1913 by Lewis John Upton Way – part of the Way family that would become involved in the Ashton Court estate from the 1700s onwards, and own the property we are concerned with here.
 Way’s detailed information on the history of Leigh Woods was helped by access to his extended family’s archives at Ashton Court, now held by the Bristol Archives.
 Another, shorter reference is provided by a National Trust archaeological survey of the land produced by Richard McDonnell in 2001 summarises Way’s work and provides a wider context for the medieval and prehistoric activity that took place here.